 Summer of 2014

-Summer in 2014 was not the time for vacation; it was the time for evacuation.
-My family and I spent most of the 51-day war moving between our home and my aunt’s.
-This was because of the nonstop threats that the Israeli army was sending to our neighbors, indicating its intention to demolish their homes.
-It was also a season of random bombshells and their fragments falling over our heads.
+Summer in 2014 was not a time for vacation; it was the time for evacuation.
+My family and I spent most of the 51-day war moving between our home and my auntās.
+This was because of the nonstop threats that the Israeli armyĀ sent to our neighbors, indicating its intention to demolish their homes.

-In that war, we spent days without electricity or water in the middle of sweltering July.
+In that war, we spent days without electricity or water in the middle of a sweltering July.
 It was pure torture, especially for someone as shy as me.
 Even though I have my own bedroom, I never slept shirtless or in boxers.
 That July, I did both.
-I even slept shirtless in my aunt’s home, which is something I wouldn’t do on normal days.
+I even slept shirtless in my auntās home, which is something I wouldnāt normally ever do.

 Spring.
 Twice.

-For three consecutive years, starting from 2021 to this year, 2023, and for eleven, three, and five days, respectively, the occupation forces maliciously attacked the civilians of the Gaza Strip.
-Two of these wars occurred in the lovely season of spring.
+Spring!
+Oh!
+I love spring.Ā But for three consecutive years, starting in 2021, and for 11, three and five days, respectively, the occupation forces attacked the civilians of the Gaza Strip.
+Two of these wars occurred during the spring.

 Mars, in a way, opened his arms to me.
-He helped me get over those unbearable feelings.
-It was as if I finally had a friend who “gets” me.
+It was as if I finally had a friend who āgotā me.

 Different seasons, same wars

-Instagram reminded me of a story I shared back during the 2021 war.
+Instagram reminded me of a story I shared during the 2021 war.
 My story said: #GazaUnderAttack.
 When I reshared the story, no one noticed that I was talking about a different war.
 Do you know why?
 Because I reshared it on May 11, 2023, when Gaza was also under attack.

-People often say: “the days look the same.”
-In Gaza, years look the same.
-The same aggressive occupation.
-The same state terrorist tactics by the occupation forces.
+People often say āthe days seem the same.ā In Gaza, years look the same.
+The same stifling occupation.
 The same innocent people killed, even if their faces look different.
-Wars are the same.
+All wars seem the same.

 Growing up with wars